 In early 2011, four family members passed away after being struck from behind by a tractor-trailer.
-Dollar, Burns and Becker investigated the collision, and wrongful death claims were pursued in federal court in St. Louis.
+Dollar, Burns, Becker & Hershewe investigated the collision, and wrongful death claims were pursued in federal court in St. Louis.

 The truck company paid the limits of its insurance policy in addition to cash payments to be made over time.
 At the request of the surviving family, the truck company also agreed to make significant improvements to its safety program.
 In the agreement, the truck company agreed it will not hire any commercial drivers who have less than three years of CDL experience.